pbuckner/x-plane_plugins/XPython/docs/source/development/menus.rst

 Just remember:

 * Things you create in XPluginStart, destroy in XPluginStop.
-* Things you create in XPluginEnable (or after enable), destory in XPluginDisable
+* Things you create in XPluginEnable (or after enable), destroy in XPluginDisable